November 6, 2018: Ballot Proposals

 - Powell Township– new services

-Each of these service areas has a different ballot proposal.
+Each of these service areas has a different ballot proposal, but on each proposal, a yes vote supports the library.
+(See the ballot language.)
 To find out how much the PWPL ballot proposal will cost you, visit our Library Millage Impact Calculator.

 The Headlee Override ballot approval will restore the original millage rates for library services and help stabilize the library operating budget.